Farbod29/Claculate-Agreement-Disagreement/README.md

 ### 2. Fleiss' kappa (Pi section of FK)

 Fleiss' kappa (Fleiss, 1971) is a statistical measure for evaluating the reliability of agreement between a fixed number of raters when assigning certain ratings to possibly multiple items.
 The Pi-value is normalized and measures agreement, so that 1 – Pi can serve as a D-measure.
-Pi parameter of Fleiss' kappa, which only works when evaluating raters' agreement reflection of raters for one specific artifact [2].
+Pi param- eter of Fleiss' kappa, which only works when evaluating raters' agreement reflection of raters for one specific artifact [2].

 <img width="73%" src = "https://user-images.githubusercontent.com/17232450/103105734-dff95a00-462f-11eb-979d-89a9881ab32e.png">